Great Smoky Mountains: Fauna

 Ovenbirds, whip-poor-wills, and downy woodpeckers live in the drier pine-oak forests and heath balds.
 Bald eagles and golden eagles have been spotted at all elevations in the park.
 Peregrine falcon sightings are also not uncommon, and a peregrine falcon eyrie is known to have existed near Alum Cave Bluffs throughout the 1930s.
-Red-tailed hawks, the most common hawk species, have been sighted at all elevations in the range.
-Owl species residing in the Smokies include the barred owl, eastern screech-owl, and northern saw-whet owl.
+Red-tailed hawks, the most common hawk species, have been sighted at all elevations.
+Owl species include the barred owl, eastern screech owl, and northern saw-whet owl.

-Timber rattlesnakes—one of two venomous snake species in the Smokies—are found at all elevations in the range.
+The timber rattlesnake, one of two venomous snake species in the Smokies, is found at all elevations.
 The other venomous snake, the copperhead, is typically found at lower elevations.
 Other reptiles include the eastern box turtle, the eastern fence lizard, the black rat snake, and the northern water snake.

-The Great Smokies are home to one of the world's most diverse salamander populations.
-Five of the world's nine families of salamanders are found in the range, consisting of up to thirty-one species.
-A type of Jordan's salamander known as the redcheeked salamander is found only in the Smokies.
+The Smokies are home to one of the world's most diverse salamander populations.
+Five of the world's nine families of salamanders are found in the range, consisting of up to 31 species.
+The red-cheeked salamander is found only in the Smokies.
 The imitator salamander is found only in the Smokies and the nearby Plott Balsams and Great Balsam Mountains.

-Two other species—the southern gray-cheeked salamander and the Southern Appalachian salamander—occur only in the general region.
+Two other species—the southern gray-cheeked salamander and the southern Appalachian salamander—occur only in the general region.
 Other species include the shovelnose salamander, blackbelly salamander, eastern red-spotted newt, and spotted dusky salamander.
-The legendary hellbender inhabits the range's swifter streams.
+The hellbender inhabits swift streams.
 Other amphibians include the American toad and the American bullfrog, wood frog, upland chorus frog, northern green frog, and spring peeper.

-Fish inhabiting the streams of the Smokies include trout, lamprey, darter, shiner, bass, and sucker.
+Fish include trout, lamprey, darter, shiner, bass, and sucker.
 The brook trout is the only trout species native to the range, although northwestern rainbow trout and European brown trout were introduced in the first half of the 20th century.
 The larger rainbow and brown trout outcompete the native brook trout for food and habitat at lower elevations.
 As such, most of the brook trout found in the park today are in streams above 3,000 feet in elevation.
-Trout in the Smokies are generally smaller than other members of their species in different locales.
-Protected fish species in the range include the smoky and yellowfin madtom, the spotfin chub, and the duskytail darter.
+Trout generally smaller than in different locales.
+Protected fish species include the smoky madtom and yellowfin madtom, the spotfin chub, and the duskytail darter.

-The lightning-bug firefly Photinus carolinus, whose synchronized flashing light displays occur in mid-June, is native to the Smoky Mountains with a population epicenter near Elkmont, Tennessee.
+The firefly Photinus carolinus, whose synchronized flashing light displays occur in mid-June, is native to the Smoky Mountains with a population epicenter near Elkmont, Tennessee.